 The risks and adverse outcomes associated with COVID-19 are heightened in pregnancy even in otherwise healthy individuals.
 Vaccination is a safe and effective way to reduce the short-term and long-term health risks associated with COVID-19 infection.
 Pregnant individuals who are vaccinated should get their booster dose as soon as they are eligible to do so.
 Vaccination does not negatively impact your pregnancy, fertility, health or well-being.

 Please read the Joint Statement Regarding COVID-19 vaccination and boosters in pregnancy by clicking here or schedule an appointment to discuss your questions about vaccination recommendations.
+Research shows that vaccination against COVID-19 is not associated with an increase in miscarriage, preterm birth, stillbirth, or other adverse pregnancy outcomes.

 Where do I get tested if exposed to COVID-19?